 Tooth decay and cavities are the most common dental problem experienced in the United States.
 In fact, more than 90% of adults ages 20 to 65 have had at least one cavity during their lifetime.
 Tooth decay is progressive, meaning that it will continue to damage your teeth until you get fillings for your cavities.
-Cavity fillings in Lake County, IL are simple outpatient procedures where a dentist drills away decay in your tooth and uses tooth-colored fillings in Lake County to seal your tooth and eliminate the decay.
+Cavity fillings are a simple outpatient procedure where a restorative dentist in Waukegan, IL, drills away decay in your tooth and uses tooth-colored fillings to seal your tooth and eliminate the decay.

 Their color means these fillings can go undetected, allowing your mouth to maintain a pearly white shine.

 What are Cavities?

 Dental caries, which are more commonly known as cavities, are a common dental problem.
 Tooth decay is caused by acids that are made by bacteria.
 Bacteria can build up in your mouth, especially if you don’t practice proper oral hygiene.
 Brushing your teeth three times a day and regular flossing can prevent things such tarter, plaque, and bacteria.